-The Director of Student Services for the Virtual Campus will acquaint students with options in developing a plan for degree completion at the time of orientation.
+The office of Student Services for the Online Campus will acquaint students with options in developing a plan for degree completion at the time of orientation.

-After a student enrolls in the virtual campus program, courses taken at other institutions of higher learning must be approved by the Registrar.
-Students can access the "Request to Take a Course at Another Institution" form on Blazenet.
+After a student enrolls in the online campus program, courses taken at other institutions of higher learning must be approved by the Registrar.
+Students can access the "Request to Take a Course at Another Institution" form on http://bcblazenet.belhaven.edu.
 Concurrent enrollment in two institutions must be approved by the Registrar's office.